 The school uses a number-letter system of grading, with number grades being assigned to quizzes and letter grades to completed courses.
 The course Grade Point Average is determined by obtaining a weighted average of quizzes.
-Repeat quizzes are not available.
-Grades are reported to students via the student website and/or graded assignments returned by mail.

 Numerical Grade Letter Grade Rating

 92-100 А Excellent

 85-91 В Good

 75-84 С Average

 70-74 D Passing

 Below 70 F Fail (no credit)

-I Incomplete
+Incomplete